 Astronomers have discovered two potentially habitable worlds orbiting a red dwarf star in our cosmic backyard.
 The extra-solar planets or "exoplanets" are located just 16 light-years away and have masses similar to that of our planet.

-They are located in the 'habitable zone' of their star, GJ 1002, defined as the shell around a star that is neither too hot nor too cold to support liquid water, a vital ingredient for life.
+They are located in the 'habitable zone', or 'Goldilocks zone' of their star, GJ 1002, defined as the shell around a star that is neither too hot nor too cold to support liquid water, a vital ingredient for life.

 Because liquid water is essential for life to exist, planets in habitable zones are the focus of our search for life elsewhere in the universe, though just being in a habitable zone is no guarantee of being able to support life.
 For example, in the solar system both Venus and Mars are in the sun's habitable zone yet neither could currently support life.

 Because GJ 1002 is a relatively cool red dwarf, its habitable zone — and these two new exoplanets — are much closer to it than Earth is to the sun.
 The innermost planet, designated GJ 1002b, takes just around 10 days to orbit the star while the outer planet, GJ 1002c, completes an orbit in 21 days.

 "GJ 1002 is a red dwarf star, with barely one-eighth the mass of the sun," study co-author and IAC researcher, Vera María Passegger, said in the statement.
 "It is quite a cool, faint star.
 This means that its habitability zone is very close to the star."

 The proximity of both planets to Earth means that they could be excellent targets for astronomers aiming to study the atmospheres of Earth-like worlds outside the solar system.